 School Suicide Prevention Program Coordinator

-Taylor Davis, NCC, LPC-I, is an experiential systemic therapist who received her Ed.S in Counselor Education, Marriage, Couples, and Family Therapy from the University of South Carolina.
+Taylor Davis, NBCC, LPC-A, is an experiential systemic therapist who received her Ed.S in Counselor Education, Marriage, Couples, and Family Therapy from the University of South Carolina.
 During her early work she focused her youth advocacy endeavors on at-risk youth and drop-out prevention within the school system.
-Prior to transitioning to her current position, she served Richland School District 2 in dual roles as the Alternative School Transition Coordinator and as a family therapist with Family Intervention Services (FIS).
+Prior to transitioning to her current position, she served in dual roles as an Alternative School Transition Coordinator and as a family therapist with Family Intervention Services (FIS).
 In her current position, she works to end suicide and promote recovery and growth by collaborating with all systems of care via provision of best practice training, policy and protocol development, and implementation of effective suicide care pathways.
 Taylor is a skilled trainer in a variety of topics related to mental health, suicide prevention, and multi-systemic integration.

 - Maya Angelou